vesavlad/datatools-ui/docs/dev/deployment.md

 AUTH0_CLIENT_ID: your-auth0-client-id
 ```

-Update the following properties in `datatools-server` `env.yml` to reflect the secure Auth0 application settings.
+Update the following properties in `datatools-server` and `env.yml` to reflect the secure Auth0 application settings.

-**Note:** for older Auth0 accounts/tenants, it is possible to use the Auth0 secret token, which uses the HS256 algorithm, but newer Auth0 tenants will need to specify the absolute path of their `.pem` file in the `AUTH0_PUBLIC_KEY` property.
+**Note:** For older Auth0 accounts or tenants, utilizing the Auth0 secret token with the HS256 algorithm is possible.
+However, newer Auth0 tenants will need to specify the absolute path of their `.pem` file in the `AUTH0_PUBLIC_KEY` property.
 This public key only needs to be downloaded one time for your Auth0 tenant at `https://[your_domain].auth0.com/pem`.

 ```yaml
 AUTH0_SECRET: your-auth0-client-secret # used for pre-September 2017 Auth0 accounts